 Crime statistics gathered at Morton College have been reported to the U.S. Justice Department's Uniform Crime Reporting System since 1992.
-The previous three years' worthof statistics is available in Appendix G or by visiting the Campus Police in building C, room 119.
+The previous three years' worth of statistics is available in Appendix G or by visiting the Campus Police in building C, room 119.
 Statistical Information for specific non-campus locations or property owned or controlled by Morton College, public property within or immediately adjacent to and accessible.

-from the campus are requested from the Town of Cicero and other local police agencies.
-In some circumstances, crime statistics may not be available but are requested by the department nevertheless.
-Due to COVID guidelines, the college did not conduct offsite classes.
+Information from the campus are requested from the Town of Cicero and other local police agencies.
+Insome circumstances, crime statistics may not be available but are requested by the department nevertheless.
+Due to COVID guidelines, the college, for a time, did not conduct offsite classes.
 Added to the main campus geography was the sports complex, which is approximately a half mile away.
-Crime statistics for the sports complex were requested and received from the Cicero Police Department.
+Crime statistics for the sports complex were also requested and received from the Cicero Police Department.